Product Growth

 Here what we mean by different work and features built:

-Core and Growth PMs often use AI.
+Core and Growth Product Managers often use AI.
 But their whole job isn’t AI.
 It’s to use AI where it makes sense.
-On the other hand, AI PM’s job is entirely AI.
+On the other hand, AI Product Management is entirely focused on AI.

-So for the rest of this piece, when we’re talking about AI PMs, we’ll be talking about that bottom row.
+So for the rest of this piece, when we’re talking about AI Product Managers, we’ll be talking about that bottom row.

 Functional Classifications